just-the-docs/just-the-docs/docs/ui-components/buttons.md

 ### Button element

-GitHub flavored markdown does not support the `button` element, so you'll have to use inline HTML for this:
+GitHub Flavored Markdown does not support the `button` element, so you'll have to use inline HTML for this:

 <div class="code-example">
 <button type="button" name="button" class="btn">Button element</button>